 Employers must provide maternity and paternity leave based on the statutory minimums.
 Female employees receive 14 total weeks of paid leave, during which time they can take seven weeks off before birth and seven after.
 Fathers get 10 consecutive days of paternity leave.

-Peru Benefit Management
+Peru Benefits Management

 It’s best to build in additional benefits to your Peru benefit management solution.
 While the law may not require these benefits, employees may expect them when they work for your company.
 In Peru, employers often provide supplemental health insurance and life insurance after an employee completes four years of service.

-Benefits and Compensation Restrictions
+Restrictions for Benefits and Compensation

 Although not common in Peru, keep in mind trade unions or collective bargaining agreements (CBAs) could stipulate different compensation or benefits laws.
 Any additional requirements and restrictions need to be included in the written employment contract to ensure you and the employee understand the terms of employment.